Battleship (film): Music

 Due to his success with the Transformers franchise, composer Steve Jablonsky was chosen to score the official soundtrack.
 The soundtrack features original compositions from Jablonsky and features rock guitarist Tom Morello from Rage Against the Machine.
 Director Peter Berg stated:

 Working with composers often is a really frustrating experience because you speak a different language and, oftentimes, they take two or three jobs, at the same time.
 They're difficult and pretentious and they're tormented artists.
 I'm not going to name names, but most of them are.
 One guy who isn't is Hans Zimmer, who taught Steve Jablonsky.
 We had a couple of meetings, and I came up with this idea.
 The day I met with him, I had had an MRI for my neck, and they make that really scary sound.
 I was like, 'I just had this MRI, and when I was in there, I was thinking about the aliens, and it was really scary.'
 And he was like, 'Oh, that's awesome!'
 He went and recorded MRIs and made music out of MRIs, and that's the theme of the aliens in our film.
 He is no drama, and just goes and gets it done.
 The score is big and awesome and scary and driving.
 At times, it's very simple and acoustic and touching and emotional.
 He's the best I've ever worked with.

 Release

 Taylor Kitsch, Rihanna and Brooklyn Decker at the Battleship Australian premiere in April 2012.

-The film was originally planned to be released in 2011, but was rescheduled to May 18, 2012, in the United States.
+The film was released in May 18, 2012, in the United States.
 The film's world premiere took place in Tokyo on April 3, 2012.
 The event was attended by director Peter Berg, actors Taylor Kitsch, Brooklyn Decker, Alexander Skarsgård and Rihanna.
-Later on they initiated a Press Tour visiting Madrid, London and Cartagena de Indias to promote the film.
+Later on they initiated a Press Tour visiting Madrid, London, and Cartagena de Indias to promote the film.